kyma-project/kyma/docs/service-catalog/docs/050-gs-broker-registration.md

      ```
     kubectl create -f service-catalog/contrib/examples/walkthrough/ups-clusterservicebroker.yaml
     ```
-    In case of the ServiceBroker, this command looks as follows:
+    To register UPS Broker as a ServiceBroker, run:
     ```
     kubectl create -f service-catalog/contrib/examples/walkthrough/ups-servicebroker.yaml -n stage
     ```
     After you successfully register your ServiceBroker or ClusterServiceBroker, the Service Catalog periodically fetches services from this broker and creates ServiceClasses or ClusterServiceClasses from them.

-4. Check the status of the ClusterServiceBroker:
+4. Check the status of your ClusterServiceBroker:
      ```
     kubectl get clusterservicebrokers ups-broker -o jsonpath="{.status.conditions}"
     ```
-    In case of ServiceBrokers, run:
+    In case of the ServiceBrokers, run:
     ```
     kubectl get servicebrokers ups-broker -n stage -o jsonpath="{.status.conditions}"
     ```